A Detailed Look at Yeah Buddy Pre-Workout by Ronnie Coleman

 Synephrine HCL, also known as bitter orange, increases cardiovascular output, energy levels, and resting metabolic rate with nearly zero side effects.
-It effects the cardiovascular system by acting on adrenergic receptors.
-One double-blinded, randomized, placebo-controlled protocol found that just 50mg of this compound increases the body?s caloric expenditure by 65 calories in just 75 minutes with increases in heart rate or blood pressure.
+It affects the cardiovascular system by acting on adrenergic receptors.
+One double-blinded, randomized, placebo-controlled protocol found that just 50mg of this compound increases the body's caloric expenditure by 65 calories in just 75 minutes with increases in heart rate or blood pressure.

 A second study found that moderate doses of Synephrine can be safely used continuously for 6 to 12 weeks to increase resting metabolic rate and energy expenditure without significantly affecting heart rate, blood pressure, or blood work.
 Synephrine HCL will keep your energy high throughout the entire workout.

 Higenamine HCL, also known as noroclaurine, can enhance blood flow, improve breathing, increase energy, and burn fat.
 This compound is classified as a bronchodilator because it acts on the beta-2 adrenergic receptor.
 As a result you'll find yourself breathing easier and recovering faster from those grueling workouts.

 Clinical studies on humans suggest this compound can increase plasma free fatty acids and kilocalorie expenditure up to 180mg post-consumption.
 Researchers also found that Higenamine improved blood flow in animal models.
 This is an excellent DMAA alternative without the harsh side effects.